ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab05.md

 Now that we have some experience changing the colors in a picture, we will continue of with some more color manipulation examples that manipulate each pixel individually.

 ### Greyscale
 To create greyscale images, we make use of the concept of image luminance.
 In layman's terms, luminance is how bright or dark the colors in a pixel are (compared to white).
 As Wikipedia calculates it, luminance is 21% red, 72% green, and 7% blue.
 Intuitively, this makes sense because if you think of standard red, green, and blue, green is the lightest and thus has highest positive impact luminance, while blue is darker and has a lower value for luminance.
-This is useful!
-You're going to calculate luminance for pixel operations.

 Write a new function called greyscale that takes an image as a parameter and modifies it to make it greyscale.
 For this, you'll want to do something similar to `invert`, except that we will first calculate the luminance of a pixel and then set each of the three color channels to this value.
 Since luminance is an indication of how white/black a pixel is, just insert the same value in each of the three color channels.